Stasys Antanas Bačkis: Diplomat in Paris

 In August 1938, he joined the Lithuanian embassy in Paris as first secretary.
-On June 14, 1940, German forces entered undefended Paris.
+On 14 June 1940, German forces entered undefended Paris.
 A day later, Lithuania was occupied by the Soviet Union.
 That left Lithuanian diplomats in Paris in a precarious situation.
-Ambassador Petras Klimas retreated south with Vichy France officials leaving Bačkis senior diplomat in Paris.
-Lithuania was converted to Lithuanian SSR and incorporated into the Soviet Union.
-Klimas and other Lithuanian diplomats protested these developments and refused to transfer their posts to Soviet officials creating the Lithuanian diplomatic service.
+Ambassador Petras Klimas retreated south with Vichy France officials leaving Bačkis as the senior diplomat in Paris.
+Lithuania was converted to the Lithuanian SSR and incorporated into the Soviet Union.
+Klimas and other Lithuanian diplomats protested these developments and refused to transfer their posts to Soviet officials creating the Lithuanian Diplomatic Service.
 Acting in conditions of exile, the service continued to represent independent Republic of Lithuania.
-Pressured by French and Soviet officials, Bačkis surrendered the embassy building to the Soviets on August 23, 1940.
+Pressured by French and Soviet officials, Bačkis surrendered the embassy building to the Soviets on 23 August 1940.
 However, diplomatic privileges for existing à titre personnel diplomats were not revoked.
 That mean that Bačkis' diplomat identification would be annually renewed and that he could continue his diplomatic work and consular assistance.
-He did so from his private apartment until his departure to United States in 1960.
+He did so from his private apartment until his departure to the United States in 1960.

 Bačkis' family in Lithuania was persecuted by the Soviets; his brother Juozas was deported to Siberia in June 1941 where he died a year later.
-Klimas was arrested by Gestapo in September 1943 which left Bačkis senior diplomat in France.
+Klimas was arrested by the Gestapo in September 1943 which left Bačkis as the senior diplomat in France.
 The same year, Bačkis defended his PhD thesis on the Lithuanian Concordat (published in Lithuanian in 2007; ISBN 9789986592563).
-After the war, France did not officially recognize Lithuanian, Latvian, or Estonian diplomatic services, but allowed them to function unofficially.
+After the war, France did not officially recognize Lithuanian, Latvian, or Estonian Diplomatic Services, but allowed them to function unofficially.
 Bačkis continued to educate various officials about Lithuania's occupation and lobby for non-recognition of the Lithuanian SSR to ensure state continuity.
 He also published informational bulletins on Lithuanian affairs (including 33 issues of Questions Lithuaniennes, 8 issues of Bulletin Lithuanien, and book Peuples opprimés.
 La tragédie des Etats Baltes), helped Lithuanian refugees, etc. In 1948, Bačkis made contacts with Juozas Lukša, an anti-Soviet partisan who managed to escape the Iron Curtain, and helped him spread information about the armed struggle.
-In 1949, Committee on Central and Eastern European Countries, chaired by British MP Harold Macmillan and representing various Eastern Bloc nations, was established by the European Movement.
-Bačkis became vice-chairman of the Committee in 1951.
-He was also a Lithuanian representative to the Union of European Federalists, joined the Nouvelles équipes internationales (New International Teams), and Assembly of Captive European Nations.
-Bačkis also urged reestablishment of the Lithuanian Catholic Academy of Science and actively presented research papers in its sessions.
-In 1950, he was awarded the Order of St. Gregory the Great by the Vatican.